 The 30-year-old helped to lead his unit through open ground and provided cover for the two men to get to safety.

 He was one of more than 100 service personnel honoured in the latest Ministry of Defence Operational Awards.

 Sgt Leslie's award is one of the oldest forms of Army recognition.
-His name appears in an official report sent to the high command.'Grab them'
+His name appears in an official report sent to the high command.

 The MoD said insurgents had been firing on the patrol in Nad-e Ali district and Sgt Leslie directed machine gunners to cover them until they reached their check point 300m away.

 The enemy was attacking from five different positions when Sgt Leslie spotted the two isolated men and covered 150m of open ground to reach them.

 He grabbed the soldiers and led them out of danger to the check point, still under fire.